acs2405/LSysGen/README.md

 We have seen the `iterations` property and the `table_func` function to choose which table to choose each iteration.
 We can define any property.
 These are predefined properties used by the L system generator:

 ```
-set iterations = 8          # (defaults 0) This line sets the number of iterations that the system will be executing
+set iterations := 8          # (defaults 0) This line sets the number of iterations that the system will be executing
-set ignore = ""             # (optional, defaults "") This property sets the characters that must be ignored as context (see contexts in rules)
+set ignore := ""             # (optional, defaults "") This property sets the characters that must be ignored as context (see contexts in rules)
 ```

 And these are the properties used by the 2D interpreter:

 ```
-set initial_heading = 90    # (optional, defaults 0) This property sets the initial heading in degrees that the turtle will have.
+set initial_heading := 90    # (optional, defaults 0) This property sets the initial heading in degrees that the turtle will have.
 0 heads east.
 90 heads north
-set rotation = 30           # (optional, defaults 12) This property sets the angle rotation in degrees that is used in rotations (- and + chars)
+set rotation := 30           # (optional, defaults 12) This property sets the angle rotation in degrees that is used in rotations (- and + chars)
-set line_width = 0.02       # (optional, defaults 0.1) This property sets the line width of F and G draw characters, relative to the line length (0.02 is a line width of 0.02 per 1 pixel of line length, so if the line is 100px long, its width will be 2px)
+set line_width := 0.02       # (optional, defaults 0.1) This property sets the line width of F and G draw characters, relative to the line length (0.02 is a line width of 0.02 per 1 pixel of line length, so if the line is 100px long, its width will be 2px)
-set background = "#FFBB00"  # (optional, defaults "transparent") This property sets the background color of the SVG
+set background := "#FFBB00"  # (optional, defaults "transparent") This property sets the background color of the SVG
 ```

 You can also define any other property you want, and use them in the expressions of parametric rules.

 ## 2D Display interpretation

-The program `lsys2d` draws vector graphics after the resulting string and `lsys2svg` creates an SVG image file from the same result (without opening a window).
+The program `lsys2svg` creates an SVG image file after the resulting string.

 The special characters that 2D interpretation uses are: